For those who want greater protection for patio furniture made from iron or steel, powder coating should be considered

 Based on your usage and the finishing you desire to have, you should also get your powder-coated furniture repainted from time to time.

-In this article, I would be discussing the exact steps for refinishing your old patio furniture.
+In this article, I will be discussing the exact steps for refinishing your old patio furniture.

 Hopefully, it will help you to easily protect the metals like iron and steel from external elements and harsh weather conditions.

 But before we proceed further, let’s take a look at what is powder coating, why it’s popular, along with its advantages and disadvantages…

 What is Powder Coating?